Mishin870/HuTaoHelper/README.md

 daily commissions, to claim daily check-in reward or to do tasks for some web events

 This tool aims to simplify your life as possible

+### Known problems
+- Only one regional account supported at the moment (you can have more than one account if you played on different regions.
+First found account will be used)

+### Setup and how to
+##### Installation
+- Download latest build from releases tab
+- Unpack and run

 ### Plans and features
 Some features are still in development